-All of these tips should be used on a regular basis.
-Your computer is like a car, you need to change the oil, replace the tires, clean the interior frequently to ensure that your car is running smoothly, that it keeps you safe, and remains clean.
+All of these tips should be used regularly.
+Your computer is like a car; you need to change the oil, replace the tires, and clean the interior frequently to ensure that your vehicle is running smoothly, that it keeps you safe, and remains clean.

 Cleaning Your Computer of Viruses:

-I think I can make the assumption that most of you have heard of computer viruses before?
-For those who haven’t, a computer virus is a program created by highly advanced programmers worldwide with the intent on harming your computer in so many ways.
+I can assume that most of you have heard of computer viruses before.
+For those who haven’t, a computer virus is a program created by highly advanced programmers worldwide to harm your computer in so many ways.
 Viruses can infect your computer, delete important files, corrupt your hard drive, or even make your computer unusable.
 Viruses can mean death to your computer.
-We are all subjectable to a virus attack, in fact, millions of computers are infected with some form of virus right now as you read this, and your computer may be one of those infected.
+We are all subject to a virus attack; millions of computers are infected with some form of virus right now.
+As you read this, your computer may be one of those infected.

 Ways To Get Infected With A Virus:

 - 1) – Firewall is not activated

 - 4) – File transfer via a messenger service

 - 5) – Copying files from an infected CD or Floppy disk